deanturpin/superdean.com/repairs.md

 What's on the bench at the moment?

-## ST3600 build

-The ST3600 is an inexpensive but nice-looking ETA 6497 clone.
-I bought the movement, case, dial and hands separately on eBay.
-Make sure to buy a 37mm dial and not 38.9mm (which I bought first), and also the dial needs to be for the 6497 with the sub-dial at 9 o'clock, not the 6498 with central seconds hand (which I also bought in my haste.)

-You can fund the whole build and tools for not too much over £100.

-Any resemblance to watches real or imagined is entirely intentional.

-### Tools

-You don't need many tools for this build... in theory.
-But I ended up dropping a case clamp into the movement and doing a full strip down to retrieve it.
-And I did this twice!
-So, if all goes well, here's the minimum set of tools for the build:

-#### Not to be skimped on (Swiss)

-- Idealtek anti-magnetic number 7 very fine, curved tips
-- Bergeon 4422-2.5 eye glass
-- Bergeon 8008 squishy ball
-- Bergeon 30080 screwdriver, red (1.2mm)
-- Bergeon 30080 screwdriver, pink (1.6mm)
-- Bergeon 7033-1 rodico

-#### Can be skimped on (eBay)

-- Eye glass wire
-- Case cushion
-- Sharpie, to mark the stem
-- Nippers or side-cutters, to cut the stem to size
-- Polishing buff or needle file, to tidy up the stem after cutting (this is a Bergeon 2290)
-- Finger cots, large (these are Bergeon 7968-18)
-- Hand pushers (only used the 2mm one)
-- Cloche (inexpensive, but you can just use the containers from the hands and dial)

-### Notes

-Whilst on paper this is a simple build, the case clamps are particularly fiddly and need to be fitted with the movement in the case (unlike a vintage Omega 601, for instance, which can be swung out of the way.)
-With the movement in the case, really get in with the loupe to understand where the lip of the case is; you can press the movement gently into the case to make a little space for the clamp.
-And with a bit of luck you'll get the screw in.

-Once the balance is spinning, tighten the clamps and make sure it doesn't stop with pressure from compressing the dial.

-There is talk of these movements coming out of the factory unlubricated, but that's a whole different story, see [watchmaker resources](watchmaker.md) for an introduction to oiling.

 ## Raketa 2609.HA 11.5''' (ready to sell)

 Solid Soviet-era watch, 38mm, just needs a little love.
 See [Ranfft](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&&2uswk&Raketa_2609_HA).